-An exchange can be continued for a maximum duration of 6 months upon agreement by all parties concerned.
-Financial contribution will not necessarily be increased, as this will depend upon the budgetary situation of NIOs.
+Also in the case of an extension the maximum duration of 6 months remains valid.
 The responsible IO(s) are requested to keep evidence of such corrections (e.g. keep a written justification of the changes on file, etc.) and of written amendments made to the agreement between NIO and NE that reflect any increase of financial support (where applicable) and duration of stay abroad.
 These should be signed by the relevant parties.
+An extension of a relationship without additional financial allowance should be avoided.
+That being said, an extended business cooperation beyond the duration of the relationship is, of course, welcome but will happen outside the EYE programme.